 I am forever thankful that God is His great love for us intervened.
 He is the only reason that our marriage is intact and improving, instead of the other way around.

 It makes you wonder if it is normal to feel lonely in marriage.
-Unfortunately, loneliness in marriage is much too common.
-And it’s not without its consequences.
+Unfortunately, feeling lonely in marriage is much too common, and it’s not without its consequences.

 Too many men and women turn to other people and vices to fill the void that emotional abandonment in marriage causes.